-CO2 reduction contribution results/
+CO2 reduction contribution results/ targets in the transition period (vs. FY2013)

 We have taken advice from a third party in the form of DNV BUSINESS ASSURANCE JAPAN K.K. in order to increase reliability and transparency in our calculation of emission reduction contributions.